petergardfjall/seed/README.md

 Seed script for installing an XFCE desktop environment and a baseline of software and [dotfiles](https://github.com/petergardfjall/dotfiles).

-The scripts comes in two editions depending on if a Debian or Ubuntu system is targeted.
+The scripts come in two editions depending on if a Debian or Ubuntu system is targeted.